 Quick sales are great for the bottom line in the short run, but are easy targets for upstart competitors.
-Longer lasting relationships require developing a far deeper appreciation of customers as individuals that goes beyond the traditional views of firmographics, demographics and purchase history.
+Long term customer relationships require developing a far deeper appreciation of customers as individuals that goes beyond the traditional views of firmographics, demographics and purchase history.

 This could include understanding:

 - the complex organization hierarchies in which they work every day;

 - other signals expressed on public forums and social media.